slefeu/slefeu/README.md

  Welcome on my github page !
 <h1 align="center">  About me 💬 </h1>

-💼 I am currently a second year student at Epitech Bordeaux, training for the title of Expert in Information Technology.
+💼 I am currently a third year student at Epitech Bordeaux, training for the title of Expert in Information Technology.
 During my formation, I was able to acquire solid knowledges in C and C++ as well as some notions in Python and Flutter.

 👾 On the side, I am expanding my knowledge in the Unity game engine, where I mainly do Level Design in 3D and 2D, while learning C#.
 I also make mobile apps with Flutter and Dart.